Day 18: Larche 3rd July

 Not the best photo of Michel Pesce

-Today was a most stunning day in the alps - spectacular, with blue skies all day.
-Highlight was climbing 1000 metres up to the Pas de la Cavale at 2671 metres, and down 1000 metres to Larche.
-A close second highlight was lunch at Lake du Lauzanier, high in the alps at 2284 m, with hundreds of families sitting by the lake for a Sunday picnic.
+Today was a stunning day in the alps with blue skies all day.
+Highlight was climbing 1000 metres to the Pas de la Cavale at 2671 metres then down 1000 metres to Larche.
+A close second highlight was lunch at Lake du Lauzanier, high in the alps at 2284 m, with hundreds of families picnicking by the lake.

 P1060828